 From here we move to main titles, which are very rough.
 I wouldn’t be surprised if these titles had been arranged only early in the production process, since they feature only silhouettes and literal sketches of the main cast, straight off the concept artists’ desks.
 And those are the minority!
 The majority of the titles are made up of abstract visuals, and also one strange, blurry video of a real-life crow?

 The two kids talk as they go, and if you can pick up what they’re saying, you’ll learn that they’re siblings.
 That’s a big “if,” because the audio sounds like it’s gone through a blender.
 If you’re hoping the audio clarity will pick up once we stop following characters at a distance, think again.
 These kids talk too fast, never enunciate, and they often interrupt or talk over one another until all you hear is babbling.
 Unsurprisingly, this was the brother’s actor’s first role, and you can tell.
 But to my surprise, the sister’s voice actor’s career goes back seven years!
-She’s definitely the better of the two actors, but whether through fault of her own or through fault of the voice direction, we’re still not dealing with very high calibre of voice acting here, which means that our lead characters are often incomprehensible.
+She’s definitely the better of the two actors, but whether through fault of her own or through fault of the voice direction, we’re still not dealing with very high calibre end result with the voice work here, which often leaves our lead characters often incomprehensible.
 Yes, these two are our leads, and the trouble with their voice acting reflects on the entire product.